DataShaka/Documentation/tractor/verbs/average.md

 The **average** verb averages up values of a [Data package](../datapackages.md) points.
 The result is also a [Data package](../datapackages.md).

 The time point associated with the resulting package is the first point of the aggregated data.
 By default, non-existent values are ignored.
-By default, the method used is the [arithmetic mean](http://en.wikipedia.org/wiki/Arithmetic_mean)
+The method used is the [arithmetic mean](http://en.wikipedia.org/wiki/Arithmetic_mean)

 ## Syntax